corcasta/dangin/README.md

 - **scripts** (doesn't exist yet)
     - Is the section intended for deploying finalized production level code related to stitching and in the future inference stuff.

+- **config.yaml**
+    - Its a super simple but fast way to configure default behaviours.
+It is open for improvements.

 - **src**
     - Is where dangine lives, inside resides the python module with all the components that find themselves on early stages.
     - **SUGGESTION:** I recommend you to explore the module to get familiarized of thecurrent implementation.

+## Module's File Structure
+The idea is to keep everything organize and well structure.
+An inspiration for dangin is pytorch structure.
+At the moment the only submodules existing in dangin are:
+- **loaders**
+- **metrics** (currently empty)
-- **config.yaml**
+- *core.py*
-    - Its a super simple but fast way to configure default behaviours.
-It is open for improvements.